krixi/remud/docs/content/guide/commands.md

 ## `inventory`
 Lists the items you are currently carrying.

+## `use <keywords>`
+Interact with something by using it.
+Be careful though, not everything likes being used.

 # Movement
 ## `north` / `south` / `east` / `west` / `up` / `down`
 These will cause you to move to the location in the specified direction.